horbe/reladomo-kata/README.md

 The Reladomo Kata is a fun way to help you learn idiomatic Reladomo usage.
 This particular kata is set up as a series of unit tests which fail.
 Your task is to make them pass, using Reladomo.
+I would like to test the diff here.
+Do new lines work?
 Pre-requisites
 --------------
 1) [Java 8](http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html)